 7. Increased Risk of Chronic Disease

-This is a serious side effect of the over-consumption of maida.
+This is a severe side effect of the over-consumption of maida.
 It can lead to an increased risk of chronic diseases like obesity, type 2 diabetes, increased cholesterol levels, and increased blood pressure.
 It may also lead to health issues like headaches and body pain in some cases.

 8. Low in Nutrition

-By using maida, you may create many exciting recipes that taste great, but it isn’t very pleasant when it comes to its nutritional value!
+By using maida, you may create many exciting recipes that taste great, but it isn’t very pleasant when it comes to their nutritional value!
 Maida only contains empty calories and nothing in the name of essential nutrients.
 They make you feel undernourished and do not help the body in any way.

 Alternatives to Maida Flour

 Here are the top five alternatives to maida that you can choose any day and make satisfying recipes with it!